vivekbangare/kubernetes-hpa/README.md

 php-apache   1/1     1            1           12m
 ```

-from the above output we can see that when we genrates load, pod count(replicas) increases autmatically and when load is decrease the pod count(replicas) also decreasese.
+from the above output we can see that when we generates load, pod count(replicas) increases autmatically and when load is decrease the pod count(replicas) also decreasese.